 In pooled data, yield parameters of sandalwood were significantly influenced due to different vegetable intercrops (Table 2).
 Maximum sandalwood yield (0.20 t/ha) and total crop equivalent yield (2.98 t/ha) were recorded with treatment T4 i. e. pigeon pea vegetable intercrop.
 While, minimum yield parameters of sandalwood found with treatment control (Sandal wood sole).

 This enhancement in sandalwood growth under pigeon pea intercropping may be attributed to the ability of pigeon pea to improve the physiological and nutritional status of sandalwood.
 As a nitrogen-fixing legume, pigeon pea enriches the soil with biologically available nitrogen and supports a more active rhizosphere, thereby improving the nutrient uptake efficiency of sandalwood.
-Through haustorial associations, sandalwood can access these nutrients directly, which contributes to increases in plant height, stem girth and overall vigor.
+Through haustorial associations, sandalwood can access these nutrients directly, which contributes to increase in plant height, stem girth and overall vigor.
 Improved nutrient availability promotes greater chlorophyll synthesis and enhances photosynthetic efficiency, resulting in higher biomass accumulation.
 Consequently, the overall productivity including sandalwood yield and total crop equivalent yield is elevated under the pigeon pea–sandalwood intercropping system.

 These observations align closely with the findings of Divakara et al. (2018), who also reported significant improvements in sandalwood growth and productivity when grown in association with compatible leguminous host species.